jsonquerylang/jsonquery/README.md

 Here:

-- `data` is an arbitrary JSON document.
+- `data` is the JSON document that will be queried, often an array with objects.
-- `query` is a JSON document containing a `jsonquery` as described in the section below.
+- `query` is a JSON document containing a JSON query as described in the section below.
 - `customFunctions` is an optional map with extra function creators.
 A function creator has optional arguments as input and must return a function that can be used to process the query data.
 For example:

     ```js